Carrot ETL End-to-End Workflow DocumentationPhase 3: Data Execution and Validation

 • run_v2 folder: Runs the version 2 transformation process

-• --input-dir: Directory containing your source CSV files (from Phase 1)
+• --inputs: Here, it’s a directory containing your source CSV files (from Phase 1)

 • --rules-file: The JSON V2 mapping rules file you downloaded from Carrot Mapper (from Phase 2)

-• --person-file: The CSV file containing person data
+• --person: The name of the CSV file containing person data (without extensions)

-• --output-dir: Where Carrot Transform will write the transformed OMOP CDM files
+• --output: Where Carrot Transform will write the transformed OMOP CDM files

 Note: Make sure you’re in the carrot-transform directory when running this command.
 Adjust the file paths to match your actual file locations.